-For full details regarding the requirements when converting costs incurred in another currency into euro please review Article I.4.7 of your grant application.
-For further details regarding conversation rates please review the UK National Agency’s handbook applicable to the Call year, sector and Key Action your project is funded under.
+For full details regarding the requirements when converting costs incurred in another currency into euro please review the section entitled 'Currency for Requests for payments and conversion into euro', under Article I.4 of your grant application.
+For further details regarding conversion rates please review the UK National Agency’s handbook applicable to the Call year, sector and Key Action your project is funded under.

 Can I change partners within my project?

 As per the Erasmus+ Programme Guide all partners should be identified within the application form at the application stage.
 Projects will only be able to make changes to their partnerships in exceptional circumstances.
-Any requests will need to be submitted to the UK National Agency for its consideration.
-Please contact your Project Officer at the UK National Agency who will be able to provide you with further guidance and support.
-Please visit our contact us webpage for full contact details.
+Any requests will need to be submitted to the UK National Agency for its consideration, in good time and before the change is planned to take effect.
+Please contact the UK National Agency who will be able to provide you with further guidance and support.

 Do we need to provide receipts for everything in order to get the funding, and get receipts from partners?

 The majority of Erasmus+ funding is based on unit costs.
-The rules regarding the documents which need to be retained and submitted to the UK National Agency are different depending on the budget category and the Key Action.
+The rules regarding the documents which need to be retained and submitted to the UK National Agency are different depending on the budget category and the Key Action in which funding has been awarded.
 For further details regarding the documents that projects need to retain please refer to your grant agreement, including Annex III and the UK National Agency’s handbook applicable to the Call year, sector, and Key Action your project is funded under.